 Prince William Would Be 'Absolutely Fine' If George, Charlotte or Louis Were LGBT

-On June 26th, the Duke of Cambridge visited the Albert Kennedy Trust which is a charity that supports and helps homeless LGBT people in London.
-Prince William discussed his thoughts concerning if one of is three children were gay at the outing and we couldn't be happier with his response.
+On June 26th, 2019, the Duke of Cambridge visited the Albert Kennedy Trust which is a charity that supports and helps homeless LGBT people in London.
+Prince William discussed his thoughts concerning if one of his three children were LGBTQ at the outing and we couldn't be happier with his response.

 View this post on Instagram